adavarski/Hetzner-Case-Study/README.md

 #### OpenVPN

+OpenVPN is an open-source project created by James Yonan and was released back in 2002.
+OpenVPN provides a high level of security using point-to-point or site-to-site connections with custom security protocol.

 We can create CloudVM (with public IP & OpenVPN settuped) to access all private networks (CloudVMs&Dedicated Servers).
 We can include all Hetzner dedicated servers in all Hetzner Cloud Networks ---> Connect your Robot vSwitch (dedicated root servers) with your Hetzner Cloud Networks.
 Create a new subnet in your Cloud Network and select the "Enable dedicated server vSwitch connection" checkbox (Ref: https://docs.hetzner.com/cloud/networks/faq/).
 So we can access all private networks/CloudVMs/Dedicated Servers via OpenVPN connection form home/on-prem.

 #### WireGuard